Tejas-gaikwad/Tejas-gaikwad/README.md

 ## Hi there 👋

 I'm Tejas Gaikwad, a Software Developer from Pune.
-I'm passionate about building apps, animations, product development, and I love to ride motorcycle (currently i dont have one).
+I'm passionate about building apps, animations, product development, and I love to ride motorcycle.

 ### 🔭 Current Projects